 Survey highlights

-There is a concerning lack of awareness among University of Worcester students regarding the Sulitest’s Awareness Test, particularly evident among those in Nursing and Sports/PE Teaching.
+There needs to be more awareness among University of Worcester students regarding the Sulitest’s Awareness Test, particularly evident among those in Nursing and Sports/PE Teaching.

 In focus group discussions, the researchers noted that students prefer clear and direct invitations and are interested in competitive incentives.